 Academic Leadership Development Program (ALD): The ALD program provides faculty leaders with the tools and skills to navigate the myriad issues that arise with leadership roles, a need identified by the University-wide Committee on Teaching and Faculty Development and the Human Resources Department.
-Designed for Tufts’ academic leaders (academic deans, department chairs, program directors, etc.) the ALD is a five-module program offered in five half-day sessions throughout a semester that addresses: 1) role of academic leader, 2) academic leader as university agent, 3) communications and conflict resolution, 4) managing change, and 5) role as coach and mentor.
-Each module includes learning objectives, pre-work for the participants, presentations and activities.
+Designed for Tufts’ academic leaders (academic deans, department chairs, program directors, etc.) the ALD is a four-session program offered in half-day blocks throughout a semester that addresses: 1) Academic Leadership in Action, 2) Communication and Managing Conflict, 3) Navigating Politics, 4) Leading Change.
+Each session includes pre-work for the participants, interactive presentations and discussions, and hands-on practical activities.

 CELT Faculty Fellows Seminar: The Faculty Fellows Seminar is comprised of a small group of faculty from across the university who have applied and been accepted into a semester long program.
 This seminar is aimed at helping faculty to develop their skills as teachers.
 Seminar participants have the opportunity to hear from speakers on topics of teaching and learning, discuss specific issues with each other, and receive individualized and small-group coaching.
 The seminar is not a remedial course.
 Rather, it is for professors who are already successful in their teaching, but who wish to reach the next level in terms of teaching effectiveness.